isomerpages/nhg-csdo/newsroom/media-releases/_posts/2024-06-13-post-Congratulations to NHG and LKCMedicine Award Winners Recognised at the NMRC Award Ceremony 2024.md

 <p><strong>2.&nbsp;Atopic DErmatitis research Program for patienTs (ADEPT)</strong>
 </p>
 <p>Targeted at the most common skin disorder in Singapore representing high
-clinical burden, as a multi-thematic &amp; multidisciplinary study team led by&nbsp;<strong>A/Prof Steven Thng (NSC)</strong>&nbsp;comprising of dermatologists, scientists, and engineers, ADEPT aims to understand the causes and disease progression of Atopic Dermatitis in the Asian context and develop cutting edge diagnostic tools and therapies to improve health outcomes.</p>
+clinical burden, as a multi-thematic and multidisciplinary study team led by&nbsp;<strong>A/Prof Steven Thng (NSC)</strong>&nbsp;comprising of dermatologists, scientists, and engineers, ADEPT aims to understand the causes and disease progression of Atopic Dermatitis in the Asian context and develop cutting edge diagnostic tools and therapies to improve health outcomes.</p>
 <h4>Celebrating NHG and LKCMedicine Research and Innovation Talents in the 2023 Grant/Award Cycles</h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources/1__Announcement_nmrc_award_ceremony_1.png">